Stockman-Jr/rabbithole-publishing/README.md

 Testing was ongoing throughout the entire build, Chrome Developers Tools was actively used to check for, identify and resolve problems.
 I have also used Chrome Dev tools device toolbar to check responsiveness on different screen sizes.
-I have tested the website in multiple browsers without noticing any issues:
+I have tested the website in the following browsers without noticing any issues:
   * Chrome
   * Mozilla Firefox
   * Microsoft Edge